OutSystems/docs-product/src/extensibility-and-integration/integration-studio/getting-started/intro.md

 1. In Service Studio, we picked the CalculateMortgage action from the Manage Dependencies window, adding it as a dependency to the application.

-1. Called the extension action in the application logic, after validating the end-user input:
+1. Called the extension action in the application logic, after validating the end user input:

     ![](<images/example-extension-use.png>)